kingyin3613/ringspy/README.md

 ![ModelVisualization](<./contents/ModelVisualization.png>)

 ### 4. (Optional) Numerical Simulation
 The mesh generation tool can also prepare the input files for the numerical simulations of the cellular solid in other softwares.
-By now (version 0.3.0), the input file format, `.inp`, that is used in a finite element method (FEM) software `Abaqus` is supported, if the INP flag is on. `Abaqus` is a commerical software suite for integrated computer-aided engineering (CAE) and finite element analysis, own by Dassault Systèmes.
+By now (version 0.4.0), the input file format, `.inp`, that is used in a finite element method (FEM) software `Abaqus` is supported, if the INP flag is on. `Abaqus` is a commerical software suite for integrated computer-aided engineering (CAE) and finite element analysis, own by `Dassault Systèmes`.
 One may refer to its [Wiki](https://en.wikipedia.org/wiki/Abaqus) for more about `Abaqus`, and to [Introduction](https://bertoldi.seas.harvard.edu/files/bertoldi/files/abaqusinputfilemanualv1.pdf?m=1444417191) for the introduction of Abaqus input files.

 All steps for the model setup can be accomplished through manually coding the Abaqus input file in a text editor.
 The method used in the example procedure shown below requires access to the Abaqus GUI.